Conditions and requirements for Energy Efficiency and Renewable Energy (EERE) Postdoctoral Research Awards are spelled out below:

 - During this meeting, participants will have the opportunity to learn more about DOE, the Office of Energy Efficiency and Renewable Energy, and the agencies affiliated with EERE, and to meet with and present their research to other EERE participants, EERE staff, and representatives from DOE national laboratories and other research facilities supporting the EERE research mission.

-- The SunShot Initiative will arrange opportunities for the Postdoctoral Award recipients to meet with DOE and national labs in the years in which the SunShot Peer Review does not take place.
+- The Solar Energy Technologies Office (SETO) will arrange opportunities for the Postdoctoral Award recipients to meet with DOE and national labs in the years in which the SETO Peer Review does not take place.

 Research Data Agreement